MusicManiac/SimpleTaskManagerAPI/README.md

 A Django-based API for managing tasks, allowing users to create, update, delete, and filter tasks.
 The API also tracks the history of task changes.

 I started working on this project with knowledge of Python and PostgreSQL.
-The following tech stack was new to me and was learned as part of the project development: Django, Django REST Framework, Docker, Docker Compose, Gunicorn, Nginx, and Pytest.
+The following tech stack was new to me and was learned as part of the project development: Django, Django REST Framework, Docker, Docker Compose, Gunicorn, Nginx, Pytest, Github Actions (CI).

 ## Features